Heritage Lottery Fund Week

 Terms and Conditions

-- Portsmouth Historic Dockyard has the right to refuse entry in the unlikely event of venue reaching capacity, as well as unforeseen circumstances.
+- The National Museum of the Royal Navy has the right to refuse entry in the unlikely event of the venue reaching capacity, as well as other circumstances outside of its control.

-- Tickets will be given at the till in Portsmouth Historic Dockyard visitor centre when visitors arrive with their National Lottery tickets.
+- Tickets will be given at the point of entry at any National Museum site when visitors arrive with their National Lottery tickets.